 Get Some Help

-Only the ultimate host or hostess can do everything on their own and still be available to socialize with guests.
+Only the ultimate host can do everything on their own and still be available to socialize with guests.
 The rest of us need some help.

 Ask friends or family if they'd be willing to handle the food or bartend for the event and if that doesn't work hire out the work.
 Many catering companies also provide bartending services so this is logical if you're already calling the caterer or you could ask an aspiring or young bartender if they'd like the experience.